-The Civil and Construction Engineering Technology Concentration prepares students for employment in the fields of structures, surveying, materials testing, water and wastewater systems, hydrology, and environmental technology.
-The program prepares technicians with a broad background in many different areas of design and construction through coursework in computer-aided-drafting, construction materials, estimating, specifications, surveying, and environmental systems.
+The Civil and Construction Engineering Technology Concentration prepares students for employment in the fields of structures, surveying, materials testing, water and wastewater systems, construction management and computer-aided-drafting.
+The program prepares technicians with a broad background in many different areas of design and construction through coursework in CAD, construction materials, estimating, specifications and surveying.
 Graduates of the Civil and Construction Engineering Technology Concentration should be able to:

-- Run a boundary traverse and a level line and adjust and balance both, as well as other basic surveying operations employing team and individual work methods.
-Have working knowledge of the modern tools of the surveying profession including AutoCAD. - Perform various soils engineering calculations and working in groups, perform construction testing on soils and concrete.
-Write formal reports. - Produce a complete materials take-off for a construction project through the understanding and application of current mathematics, science, engineering and technology. - Demonstrate an ability to identify, analyze, interpret and communicate both in oral and written mediums in order to solve technical problems and creatively apply experimental results to improve processes, systems or components. - Conduct themselves as members of the architectural/engineering/construction profession and as world citizens having a broad understanding of the diversity of human culture and behavior, while adhering to ethical standards and meeting contemporary professional and societal responsibilities. - Conduct their employment in such manner as to demonstrate a commitment to quality, timeliness, and continuous improvement.
+- Perform basic calculations and operations employing team and individual work methods in the fields of surveying, water, structures and construction.
+Have working knowledge of the modern tools of the profession including field and office procedures. - Gain hands-on experience with the materials and equipment used in the construction industry including soils, water, concrete, wood, masonry and metals. - Understand the building delivery process including planning, design, estimating, management and construction documents. - Demonstrate an ability to communicate in both oral and written mediums through class papers, lab reports and presentations. - Use modern computer software including word processing, spreadsheets, CAD and industry specific software used for estimating, project management, and surveying. - Conduct themselves as members of the architectural/engineering/construction profession and as world citizens having a broad understanding of the diversity of human culture and behavior, while adhering to ethical standards and meeting contemporary professional and societal responsibilities. - Demonstrate a commitment to quality, timeliness, and continuous improvement.